prometheus/docs/content/docs/alerting/notification_examples.md

 - '/etc/alertmanager/templates/myorg.tmpl'
 ```

 This example is explained in further detail in this [blogpost](https://prometheus.io/blog/2016/03/03/custom-alertmanager-templates/).
-To test and iterate on your Prometheus Alertmanager notification for Slack you can use following [tool](https://juliusv.com/promslack/).
+To test and iterate on your Prometheus Alertmanager notification templates for Slack you can use following [tool](https://juliusv.com/promslack/).